If you're seeing the following while implementing or using a Clipchamp button on your website

 Capturing media stream failed views/standalone/webcam.js

-and are not able to record any video because the camera and microphone are not detected, this indicates that the API is not able to access the device's camera and/or microphone.
+and are not able to record any videos because the camera and microphone are not detected, this indicates that the API is not able to access the device's camera and/or microphone.

 Possible reasons for this error include:

-- You might be running a VM such as Parallels or VMWare at the same time as accessing the webcam in a browser window.
+- You might be running a virtual machine such as Parallels or VMWare at the same time as accessing the webcam in a browser window.
 If the webcam is connected to the VM, then the browser cannot access these devices on the host computer.